 Smart IT displays the comment as an activity note for the corresponding incident.

-BMC Helix Multi-Cloud Service Management adds the attachment to the case in Service Cloud.
+BMC Helix Multi-Cloud Broker adds the attachment to the case in Service Cloud.
 The text from the activity note is added to Case Comment.
-Similarly, when an attachment is added to a case in Service Cloud, BMC Helix Multi-Cloud Service Management creates an activity note and adds the attachment to the corresponding incident in Remedy ITSM.
+Similarly, when an attachment is added to a case in Service Cloud, BMC Helix Multi-Cloud Broker creates an activity note and adds the attachment to the corresponding incident in ITSM.

-BMC Helix Multi-Cloud Service Management updates the corresponding vendor application ticket with a comment listing the field name with the new and existing values.
+BMC Helix Multi-Cloud Broker updates the corresponding vendor application ticket with a comment listing the field name with the new and existing values.

 The following table lists the different formats in which an activity note can be displayed: